hcschuetz/sphere-texturing/README.md

 -------------------------

-It is mostly straight-forward to adapt the constructions given above to a regular tetrahedron and a regular icosahedron, whose faces are also equilateral triangles.
+It is mostly straight-forward to adapt the constructions given above to a regular tetrahedron or a regular icosahedron, whose faces are also equilateral triangles.

-Formulas are a bit simpler for the octahedron case because
+Computations are a bit simpler for the octahedron case because
 - the octahedron vertices can be aligned with the coordinate axes and
-- the angle between neighboring vertices is 90°.
+- the angle between neighboring vertices is `90°`.

 This made the derivation of the sine-based mapping particularly easy.
 Transferring this to icospheres and tetraspheres would mean to extend the